 Adding / Whitelisting subdomains

-If your website uses multiple subdomains (for example, a blog, portal, or thank-you page hosted separately), you can add them to your Pathmonk account so that tracking and micro-experiences work correctly across your entire website.
+If your website uses multiple subdomains (for example, a blog, portal, or thank-you page hosted separately), you can whitelist them in Pathmonk so that microexperiences can display correctly across your entire website.

 How to whitelist a subdomain